CyanideCN/PyCINRAD/README.md

 The hydrometeor classfication algorithm comes from Dolan, B., S. A. Rutledge, S. Lim, V. Chandrasekar, and M. Thurai, 2013: A Robust C-Band Hydrometeor Identification Algorithm and Application to a Long-Term Polarimetric Radar Dataset.
 J. Appl.
 Meteor.
 Climatol., 52, 2162–2186, https://doi.org/10.1175/JAMC-D-12-0275.1.

 If you are interested in this program, you can join the developers of this program.
 Any contribution is appreciated!

-If you have questions or advise about this program, you can create an issue or email me at 274555447@qq.com.